 - Good balance between focused work, brain breaks, and relationship building

 Are you passionate about teaching character education and fostering social emotional learning in your classroom?
-If so, we’d love to have you join The Encouraging Classroom Teacher Club!
-We are a group of heart-centered 1st and 2nd grade teachers who have a passion for teaching the whole child.
-We do this through daily 15-minute activities that are all provided for us!
+If so, we’d love to have you join over 1000 heart-centered 1st and 2nd grade teachers in implementing The Lucky Little Learners Social Emotional Learning Curriculum!
+This is a full year curriculum to help you weave social emotional learning into your routine in just 15-minutes a day.
 Learn more about it below!

 Use the image below to save these ideas to your Pinterest board.